nextcloud/user_external/README.md

 XMPP
 ----
-Authenticate Nextcloud users against an Prosody XMPP MySQL database.
+Authenticate Nextcloud users against a Prosody XMPP MySQL database.
 Prosody user and password need to be given for the Nextcloud login